-- 1 A fixed-term contract ends by operation of law on expirty of the period for which the contract was concluded.
-The consecutive fixed-term contract also ends by operation of law, it being understood that in the event of a series of fixed-term contracts the last contract in the series will, at some point, be considered to have been concluded for an indefinite period. - 2 From the day when a series of fixed-term contracts comprises more than three fixed-term contracts, the fourth contract will be considered to have been concluded for an indefinite period. - 3 From the day when the total duration of a series of fixed-term contracts exceeds a term of three years, the last contract will be considered to have been concluded for an indefinite period from that day. - From the day when the total duration of series of contracts for specific work exceeds a term of five years, the last contract will be considered to have been concluded for an indefinite period from that day.
-However, after expiry of this maximum five-year term, the contract may immediately be extended once by a maximum term of six months without this resulting in a contract for an indefinite period, provided that the maximum six-month extension is agreed in order to finish a specific project and the maximum number of three temporary contracts as referred to in paragraph 2 is not exceeded. - 5 A series of temporary contracts is interrupted if there is an interval of more than three months between two fixed-term contracts.
-If a series of temporary contracts is interrupted, counting the maximum number of temporary contracts and maximum duration of a series of temporary contracts will start again. - 6 Intervals of no more than three months in a series of temporary contracts will count towards the total maximum term of three or five years that a series may cover. - 7 If a series of temporary contracts comprise one or more contracts for specific work as well as one or more contracts for a specified period, the series is subject to the rules governing a series of contracts for specific work as referred to in this article. - 8 The duration of a fixed-term contract by way of probation as referred to in Article 2.4.1 or for educational purposes as referred to in Article 2.4.4 will not count towards the duration of the series or number of temporary contracts as referred to in paragraphs 2, 3, and 4. - 9 The provisions contained in this article also apply to consecutive contracts with different employers if those employers must reasonably be considered to be each other's successors, given the work performed.
+- A fixed-term contract ends by operation of law on expiry of the period for which the contract was concluded.
+The succeeding fixed-term contract also ends by operation of law, it being understood that in the event of a series of fixed-term contracts the last contract in the series shall, at some point, be deemed to have been concluded for an indefinite period. - 2 From the day on which a series of fixed-term contracts comprises more than three fixed-term contracts, the fourth contract shall be deemed to have been concluded for an indefinite period. - From the day on which the total duration of a series of fixed-term contracts exceeds a period of three years, the last contract shall be deemed to have been concluded for an indefinite period. - From the day on which the total duration of series of contracts for specific work exceeds a period of five years, the last contract shall be deemed to have been concluded for an indefinite period.
+However, after expiry of this maximum period of five years, the contract may immediately be extended once by a maximum term of six months without this resulting in a contract for an indefinite period, provided that the maximum six-month extension is agreed in order to finish a specific project and the maximum number of three temporary contracts as referred to in paragraph 2 is not exceeded. - 5 A series of temporary contracts is interrupted if there is an interval of more than three months between two fixed-term contracts.
+If a series of fixed-term contracts is interrupted, the counting of the maximum number of temporary contracts and the maximum duration of a series of temporary contracts will start again. - 6 Intervals of no more than three months in a series of temporary contracts shall not count towards the total maximum term of three or five years that a series may cover. - If a series of temporary contracts comprise one or more contracts for specific work as well as one or more contracts for a specified period, the series is subject to the rules governing a series of contracts for specific work as referred to in this article.

+- 8 The duration of a fixed-term contract by way of probation as referred to in Article 2.4.1 or for educational purposes as referred to in Article 2.4.4 will not count towards the duration of the series or the number of temporary contracts as referred to in paragraphs 2, 3 and 4. - The provisions contained in this article also apply to consecutive contracts with different employers if those employers must reasonably be regarded as each other's successors in light of the work that is performed.